polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/rococo-slot.md

 These are subject to change, based on the needs of the community.

-🎉**_Congratulations!_**🎉
+**_Congratulations!_**

-With your slot activated by the Parity team, you're now able to test your parachain on the Rococo test net!
+After your slot is activated by the Parity team, you can test your parachain on the Rococo test network.
-Please do note that when your temporary slot's lease ends, the parachain is automatically downgraded to a parathread.
-Registered and approved slots are cycled through automatically in a round-robin fashion, so you will expect to come back online as a parachain from time to time.
+Note that when your temporary slot's lease ends, the parachain is automatically downgraded to a parathread.
+Registered and approved slots are cycled through automatically in a round-robin fashion, so you can expect to come back online as a parachain from time to time.

 ## Next steps